oemof/tespy/paper.md

 multiple inlets and outlets (eq. \ref{eq:3}).

-In thermal engineering applications the change in kinetic and potential energy due to differences in flow velocity and height are usually neglected as these are relatively small compared to change in enthalpy, subsequently the equation can be simplified (eq. \ref{eq:4}).
+In thermal engineering applications the change in kinetic and potential energy due to differences in flow velocity $c$ and height $z$ are usually neglected as these are relatively small compared to change in enthalpy, subsequently the equation can be simplified (eq. \ref{eq:4}).

 \begin{align}
 \begin{split}